Alexander Bone is a 23 year old saxophonist, composer, arranger and producer based in the UK.

 Alexander played as a young child with many high profile names including Snake Davis and Stan Tracey.
 Alexander achieved his grade 8 jazz saxophone at the age of 10, and during his teens acquired all four diplomas for jazz saxophone, finishing with the Fellowship Diploma (FLCM) at 18.
 He also passed his grade 8 jazz piano with a distinction at the age of 13 just before he was awarded a place to attend Chethams School of Music.
 Here, he studied with Iain Dixon, Les Chisnall, Steve Berry & Richard Iles.
 He was a member of the Greater Manchester Jazz Orchestra and the National Youth Jazz Orchestra.
 He was one of three British musicians selected to attend the Brubeck Institute Summer Jazz Colony, which took place at University of the Pacific, Lake Tahoe in August 2014.

-Alexander is proud to be endorsed by Yanagisawa Saxophones, D'Addario Woodwinds, BG France, AKAI, ACS Custom and
+Alexander is proud to be use instruments and products by Yanagisawa Saxophones, D'Addario Woodwinds and

 Alexander plays a Yanagisawa 991B curved soprano, alto and tenor, and uses strength 5.5 Fibracell reeds.